samdanTetteh/Kotlin-MPP-Android-IOS/README.md

 ### Disadvantages

-*   Some people think that for simple UIs, MVVM can be overkill.
+*   Some people think that for simple UIs, MVVM can be an overkill.

 ## Assumptions